jakelever/jakelever.github.io/_pages/workwithme.md

 #### Prospective PhD Students

 Want to do a PhD using machine learning to solve some exciting biomedical problems, particularly related to biomedical text?
 The School of Computing Science has a webpage on the main route into the PhD programme.
 [Please read it to understand the application process](https://www.gla.ac.uk/schools/computing/postgraduateresearch/prospectivestudents).
-The next deadline for applications is **31st January 2022**.

 The School has a number of studentships of which a few are relevant for international students ([see below](#internationalphd)).
 [This page](https://www.gla.ac.uk/schools/computing/postgraduateresearch/prospectivestudents/phd-projects/) lists most of them out and you apply for many of them in the same process as applying for the PhD programme.
 These will generally provide a stipend and cover fees.